About Paradise Hills

 Put it all together, and you'll see our campus is a showcase.
 Even the grounds have added opportunities for our students, with an upgraded lunch area, upgraded playground, plus a fitness course funded by the San Diego Chargers.
 Our electronic marquee keeps the community updated on all the latest news from Paradise Hills Elementary.

 Our success has won our school recognition, including national recognition from the federal government: Paradise Hills is a 2006-07 Title 1 Achievement Award School.
+Paradise Hills is also a California Business for Education Excellence Honor Roll recipient for 2010 and 2012.
 Come see Paradise Hills in action!